LogtalkDotOrg/logtalk3/manuals/sources/userman/nomenclature.rst

    There is no concept of packages in Logtalk.
 All Logtalk entities (objects, protocols, categories) share a single namespace.
-But Logtalk does support a concept of :term:`library` that allows grouping of entities whose source files share a common prefix.
+But Logtalk does support a concept of :term:`library` that allows grouping of entities whose source files share a common path prefix.

 **reflection**
    Logtalk features a *white box* API supporting *structural* reflection